Originally published by David Tanner. Last updated by Stephanie Lown.

 Distance: 4 kilometres

-The circular run of Harlech Road and Lugard Road Loop takes you around Victoria Peak and offers wonderful 360 views of Hong Kong.
+The circular run of Harlech Road and Lugard Road Loop takes you around Victoria Peak and offers wonderful 360-degree views of Hong Kong.
 It is a popular tourist spot on the weekends, so probably best to steer clear if you are trying to avoid the masses.
-Click here for the route.

-If you are looking for something a little longer, there are few options to extend your run.
-Once you have completed the circular run, Hatton Road (at the intersection of Harlech Road and Lugard Road) adds an additional one and a half kilometres and finishes up by the University of Hong Kong.
+If you are looking for something a little longer, there are a few options to extend your run.
+Once you have completed the circular run, Hatton Road (at the intersection of Harlech Road and Lugard Road) adds one-and-a-half kilometres and finishes up by the University of Hong Kong.
 It also offers a nice change, going downhill through an old military site, Pinewood Battery.

 For a shaded, flat trail, the Pok Fu Lam Reservoir Road offers a pleasant trail to a reservoir and is also suitable as a family walk.
-It adds an additional 1.77 km.
+It adds an additional 1.77 kilometres.

 From the intersection of Harlech Road and Lugard Road, take Hong Kong Trail Section 1, past Queen Mary Hospital for something a little more rugged.
-This time heading East along the path and going around the northern edge of the Reservoir, and back to The Peak Tower, for an additional 4 kilometres.
+Head east along the path and go around the northern edge of the Reservoir and back to the Peak Tower for an additional 4 kilometres.

 Distance: 3.5 kilometres (Circle Run only)